Guitar Technique – 60 Essential Scale Patterns

 This type of scale pattern is very popular with sax players.
 When applied to the fretboard, it provides you with a new perspective on both patterns and shapes in your playing.

 Click to hear guitar techniques scale patterns 10

 You’ll now reverse the previous pattern as you play 31, 42, 53, etc. up and down the pentatonic scale.

 As you’ve gathered by this point in the lesson, reversing scale patterns is a common variation of this technique.

 When learning new scale patterns, always reverse the pattern to double the amount to material derived from that single pattern.

 Click to hear guitar techniques scale patterns 11

 Pentatonic Scale Pattern 5

-Once you’ve worked on reversing any scale pattern, you can pair up the first and second versions of that pattern over any scale.
+Once you’ve worked on reversing any scale pattern, you pair up the first and second versions of that pattern over any scale.